cascade-core/core/doc/url-routing.md

 are fulfilled, routes within group are scanned.
 Scanning is done in the same order as groups and routes are specified in config file.
 The first match is used.

+Typical block connected to router is `core/value/block_loader`, which takes block name from the router and inserts it into the cascade.

+### Route matching

 URL path is split on slashes into tokens.
 Each token is compared with route path.
 Route path can contain:

   - Literal token, which must be same as in matched URI.